aamajane/42Cursus-Ft_Transcendence/README.md

-# ExtremePong
+# ExtreamPong

-Welcome to **ExtremePong**, an exciting and challenging pingpong game developed as part of the 42 Network cursus project, originally named "Transcendence."
+Welcome to **ExtreamPong**, an exciting and challenging pingpong game developed as part of the 42 Network cursus project, originally named "Transcendence."
 This project demonstrates a full-stack application with a modern architecture and a rich feature set.
 Here, you'll find all the information you need to understand, run, and contribute to this project.

 ![game modes](https://github.com/aamajane/42Cursus-Ft_Transcendence/blob/main/docs/game_modes.png)